mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 vessel, to tend to his injury.
 The visitor shared gifts of tools and textiles, spending many days speaking to the elders, asking questions about the tribe and their history.
-Neandor learned the visitor called himself a ‘sole man’, evidently the last of his people.
+Neandor learned the visitor called himself a 'sole man', evidently the last of his people.
 It was after the next cycle of seasons, during the new growth, when the visitor returned.
 The tribe took pity on the lonesome wanderer, giving him supplies for what they believed was a fruitless search for his own kind.
 He would spend days listening to